rkilchmn/frontac24/README.md

 ## FEATURE: system preference option to sort item lists by description rather than by stock id

-## FEATURE: Hide Process Button until edit is confirmed/canceled
+## FEATURE: Hide Process Button until add/edit is confirmed/canceled

-Often the user forgets to confirm and selects Process, losing work.

-BF removes the Process Button if the payment items are edited;
+BF removes the Process Button while payment items are being added or edited;
-This prevents process until an edit is confirmed or canceled.
+Otherwise, if the user neglects to confirm, the work is lost unexpectantly.